By Tim Lambert

 Pink

 The word pink was originally the name of a flower, Dianthus.
-It came to mean the colour of the flower.
+In the 17th century, it came to mean the colour of the flower.

 It’s a myth that pink was originally a boy’s colour and blue was a girl’s colour.
 Before the 20th century, pink could be a boy’s colour or a girl’s colour.
 But pink was once a sign of wealth because pink was expensive.
 With the Industrial Revolution, people invented synthetic dyes, and pink dye became cheaper.
 In the early 20th century, pink became definitely a girls’ colour, but nobody really knows why.